Find Your Router IP Address: Quick and Easy Tutorial

 • D-Link: 192.168.0.1 or 10.0.0.1

-These IP addresses are most commonly used for accessing the router’s admin interface in order to configure settings, troubleshoot, or manage your network.
+IP network addresses like the ones above serve as the access point or default router IP address for connecting to your router’s admin interface.
+These IPs are most commonly used for accessing the router’s admin interface in order to configure settings, troubleshoot, or manage your network.

 Default Username and Password